cycl0ne/DungeonMasterTools/README.md

     1 1   1 1 1 1           1 1
 ```

-Many Thanks to Christophe & Sphenx
+Many Thanks to ChristopheF & Sphenx